4 best Sri Lanka safari tours: A Wildlife Adventure Guide

 What are the places for best Sri Lanka safari tours?

-Below mentioned national parks are the most popular for Sri Lanka safari tours. morfe than 90 percent of travellers heading to one of these national parks to see the wildlife in Sri Lanka.
+The below-mentioned national parks are the most popular for Sri Lanka safari tours.
+More than 90 percent of travelers are heading to one of these national parks to see the wildlife in Sri Lanka.
 However, if you filter it further to discover the best national park for Sri Lanka safari tours, it would be either Yala national park or Wilpattu national park.

 What is the best way to travel on your safari in Sri Lanka?

 Most wildlife reserves in Sri Lanka are tucked away from major cities.
-Most wildlife reserves are located in isolated places, where there is no human habitation or there is very limited number of families in the area.
+Most wildlife reserves are located in isolated places, where there is no human habitation or a very limited number of families in the area.
 Therefore, most locations, where wildlife reserves are to be found are not covered by public transport.
 It means that travelers can’t reach most national parks by public buses or trains, the only option is by private transport.
-Among the four national parks mentioned above, three of them (Wilpattu national park, Udawalawe national park, and Yala national park) are located in remote areas and therefore cannot be reached by public transport.
-Only the Mineriya national park Can be reached by public transport.
+Three of the four national parks mentioned above—Wilpattu National Park, Udawalawe National Park, and Yala National Park—are in remote locations and are not accessible by public transportation.
+Only the Mineriya National Park is accessible by public transportation.

 We recommend traveling by private taxi or self-drive vehicle.
 All national parks are well connected with the nearest major cities with a well-built road.
 Therefore it is easy to reach on a four-wheel or two-wheel drive vehicle.
 Travel by public transport allows you to save time on traveling and it is safe, comfortable and convenient too.